About the symposium

 - Maintaining and/or increasing SOC stocks (fostering SOC sequestration) for climate change mitigation and adaptation, and Land Degradation Neutrality

-The specific objectives of the symposium are to:
+The specific objectives of the symposium were:

 - Examine the current scientific and technical understanding of the role of soils and SOC in the climate system for carbon sequestration and climate adaptation.